 That isn’t earned.

-In essence, YOU are deciding that your website or content is worth linking to.
+In essence, YOU are deciding that your website or information is worth linking to.

-EARNED means that you created a great piece of content, promoted it, and someone linked to it by free will.
+EARNED means that you created a great piece of information, promoted it, and someone linked to it by free will.

 Like I said, there is nothing wrong with guest posting for: